US Cash Products-Gulf gasoline up on refinery CDU upset

 The latest five-day lifting cycle for both grades also scheduled to move on

-the Colonial Pipeline on Monday, was factored into the boost, traders said.
+the Colonial Pipeline on Monday, was also factored into the boost, traders said.

 Gulf ultra-low sulfur diesel differentials also gained 0.75 cent per gallon